lzanini/mdbook-katex/README.md

-`mdbook-katex` is a preprocessor for [mdBook](https://github.com/rust-lang/mdBook), pre-rendering LaTex equations to HTML at build time.
+`mdbook-katex` is a preprocessor for [mdBook](https://github.com/rust-lang/mdBook), pre-rendering LaTeX equations to HTML at build time.
 It allows for very fast page loading, compared to rendering equations in the browser.

-This preprocessor uses the [katex](https://github.com/xu-cheng/katex-rs) crate; see [this page](https://katex.org/docs/supported.html) for the list of supported LaTex functions.
+This preprocessor uses the [katex](https://github.com/xu-cheng/katex-rs) crate; see [this page](https://katex.org/docs/supported.html) for the list of supported LaTeX functions.

 <p align="center">
   <img width="75%" height="75%" src="https://user-images.githubusercontent.com/71221149/107123378-84acbf80-689d-11eb-811d-26f20e32556c.gif">